yasinvural/fund-crawler/README.md

 # TEFAS Web Crawler Project

 This is a simple web crawler project designed for a side project.
-The crawler extracts data from the [TEFAS (Turkish Mutual Fund Information Platform)](https://www.tefas.gov.tr/) website, focusing on Turkish funds for financial analysis.
+The crawler extracts data from the [TEFAS](https://www.tefas.gov.tr/) website, focusing on Turkish funds for financial analysis.

 ## Features